 S. montelus, a butterfly species that lives in East Asia, has two seasonal morphs with fascinating PRC functions for individual thermal regulation [35,40,41].
 Due to the carefully constructed hierarchical pores on the wing scale, S. montelus exhibits structural whiteness with broadband sunlight reflectance (Fig. 1(a)).
-After 30 min of xenon lamp irradiating (700 $W \cdot m^{-2}$), the temperature differential (ΔT) between the two regions (white and black) of the wing reached about 8.7 °C, indicating the high sunlight reflectivity of the white parts (Fig. S1(a) in Appendix A).
+After 30 min of xenon lamp irradiating (700 W·m-2), the temperature differential (ΔT) between the two regions (white and black) of the wing reached ~8.7 °C, indicating the high sunlight reflectivity of the white parts (Fig. S1(a) in Appendix A).
 Simultaneously, as illustrated in Fig. S1(b) in Appendix A, we discovered that the wing scale changed from being opaque structurally to almost transparent when it was submerged in the bromoform (a liquid that matches the index of chitin).
 These findings suggested that the wing's peculiar microstructure, known as structural whiteness, is responsible for its broad spectrum reflectance.
 Furthermore, SEM was used to explore the microstructures of the wing scale at several angles.
 As represented in Fig. 1(a) and Fig. S2 in Appendix A, the delicate hierarchical porous structure of the wing scale contained bulges with multiple arrayed micro-pores, raised ridges that run parallel to the pedestal, and grooves that were arranged alongside the ridges.
 Meanwhile, benefiting from the major component (chitin) of the wing scale with high MIR-absorbance, the wing exhibited high emissivity in ATSW [33].
-Taking inspiration from this fascinating natural photonic structure, we designed monolayer PRC textiles based on three criteria: 1 The textiles must be able to effectively reflect sunlight that reduces solar energy gain; 2) the textiles must exhibit high emittance through ATSW that evaluates radiative heat loss; and 3 the textiles should possess high airmoisture permeability and structural stability.
-The first two requirements are satisfied by constructing delicate tertiary micro/ nano architectures with strong Mie's scattering and multiple reflections using high ε{ATSW} materials (CTA and SiO2 NPs) [23], which were illustrated to be high MIR absorption/emission materials due to the vibration of C-O bonds [6.27] and Si-O bonds [21].
+Taking inspiration from this fascinating natural photonic structure, we designed monolayer PRC textiles based on three criteria: 1The textiles must be able to effectively reflect sunlight that reduces solar energy gain; 2the textiles must be high emittance through ATSW that evaluates radiative heat loss; 3the textiles should possess high air-moisture permeability and structural stability.
+The first two requirements are satisfied by constructing delicate tertiary micro/nano architectures with strong Mie's scattering and multiple reflections using high $\varepsilon{\text{ATSW}}$ materials (CTA and SiO2 NPs) [23], which were illustrated to be high MIR absorption/emission materials due to the vibration of C-O bonds [6,27] and Si-O bonds [21].
 To fulfill the third criterion, we successfully assembled the surface of the tailoring microstructure by microarray technique to robustly embed fine photonic architectures into textiles.

-As demonstrated in Fig. 1(b), RCTs were fabricated using the static breath figure patterning method, a microarray technique (Supplementary method).
-The microarray technique started with immersion and ultrasonic of commercial twill PET textiles in SiO2
+As demonstrated in Fig. 1(b), RCTs were fabricated using the static breath figure patterning method, a microarray technique (Supplementary method in Appendix A).
+The microarray technique started with immersion and ultrasonic of commercial twill PET textiles in SiO2 NPs dispersion.
+Upon drying in air, the dried

 Fig. 1. (a) SEM image of S. montelus' wing.
-The insert shows a photograph of S. montelus. (b) Schematic illustration of the preparation process of the RCTs. (c-f) Morphologies of RCTs with tertiary micro/nano architectures at different magnifications. (g) Schematic illustration of the working principle of the RCTs. (h) Spectral reflectivity and emissivity of the RCTs against normalized American Society for Testing and Materials (ASTM) 1.5 global solar spectrum and the ATSW transmissivity, respectively.
+The insert shows a photograph of S. montelus. (b) Schematic illustration of the preparation process of the RCTs. (c-f) Morphologies of RCTs with tertiary micro/nano architectures at different magnifications. (g) Schematic illustration of the working principle of the RCTs. (h) Spectral reflectivity and emissivity of the RCTs against normalized American society for testing and materials (ASTM) 1.5 global solar spectrum and the ATSW transmissivity, respectively.